Passenger transport executive

 In the United Kingdom, passenger transport executives (PTEs) are local government bodies which are responsible for public transport within large urban areas.
 They are accountable to combined authorities, which were created between 2011 and 2016 and took the role of integrated transport authorities (ITAs).
 The PTEs have joined together to form the Urban Transport Group (Passenger Transport Executive Group (PTEG) until 2016), in which Transport for London and Strathclyde Partnership for Transport also participate.

 History

 Transport Act 1968

-The first PTEs and PTAs were established in the late 1960s by the Transport Act 1968 as transport authorities serving large conurbations, by the then transport minister Barbara Castle.
+The first PTEs and passenger transport authorities (PTAs) were established in the late 1960s by the Transport Act 1968 as transport authorities serving large conurbations, by the then transport minister Barbara Castle.
 Prior to this, public transport was run by individual local authorities and private companies, with little co-ordination.
 The PTEs took over municipal bus operations from individual councils, and became responsible for managing local rail networks.

-The 1968 Act created five PTE/As.
+The 1968 act created five PTE/As.
 These were: